Enterprise-CMCS/managed-care-review/docs/architectural-decision-records/024-remove-protobufs.md

 #### Option 1 No change
 ​
 - `+` Familiar.
-- `±` Simplicity of the backend, we don't need to break out all the contract data into it's own API or graphql schema if it's not needed.
+- `±` Simplicity of the backend, we don't need to break out all the contract data into its own API or graphql schema if it's not needed.
 - `-` We keep an unnecessary schema in the application (`.proto` file) that has no type safety or guarantees
 - `-` Complexity on frontend and in the API.
 We maintain two types of APIs in the application - new APIs (fetchRate, indexRates) will not use this format, old APIs will.
 Frontend components similarly will have data serialization steps in some cases, and not in others.
 - `-` We still need to stay up to date with changes to proto spec and dependencies